-Regular Chiropractic care can help people who have been injured during physical activity – whether it’s a chronic issue, an overuse type of injury or an acute injury.
-This is because Chiropractic adjustments can help reduce inflammation, get movement back into the spine and affected joints, as well as assist with rehabilitation to greatly reduce the risk of re-injury.
+Regular Chiropractic care may help people who have been injured during physical activity – whether it’s a chronic issue, an overuse type of injury or an acute injury.
+This is because Chiropractic adjustments may help reduce inflammation, get movement back into the spine and affected joints, as well as assist with rehabilitation to greatly reduce the risk of re-injury.

 Some of the most common sporting injuries we see in practice include:

 Quite often, people will come and see a Chiropractor AFTER one of the above listed injuries has occurred.
 If you have never been to a Chiropractor before, what happens in practice is that the Chiropractor will try and determine what has happened and what injury you have sustained by doing a series of tests.
 Depending on the case, the Chiropractor may also refer you to get some scans done.

 Once the Chiropractor has determined the type of injury you have, they will then develop a plan to help you on way to recovery – this may include adjustments, advice and exercises.

 If you have seen, or were seeing a Chiropractor already and you have suddenly been injured during sport, then your care plan might change temporarily according to your injury.